CoNarrative/glujs-guide-built/specifications-in-full.md

 ####Ajax responses

-GluJS lets you simulate Ajax responses using the gluJS [AJAX simulator](simulation-framework.md#ajax-simulator).
+GluJS lets you simulate Ajax responses using the GluJS [AJAX simulator](simulation-framework.md#ajax-simulator).
 You define the routes during setup and turn on the framework for *capture*.
 As the calls are made, instead of being delivered to the browser for an actual AJAX call, they are stored up in each captured route by name.

 You will typically have a different route for each type of service call and name them accordingly.
 That way you can manage the responses separately and logically.